davebenson/doom4-walkthrough/README.md

 Continue up the stairs and through the door to another elevator shaft on left, and audio of Olivia.

 Carefully peer down the elevator shaft - you'll see an opening about 6 lights down:  jump and hold forward to land in it - this is SECRET 5.6.
-Here we acquire the Gauss Cannon, the most powerful "standard" weapon.
+Here we acquire the GAUSS CANNON, the most powerful "standard" weapon.
 "Open the Turbine" by interacting with the screen, which will open a exit from the shaft.

 Take it, and retrace your steps all the way back up to the top of the shaft.
 Note there's a Hologram (sometimes known as a Decoy) and a Plasma Gun here.